PROOFPASS/ProofPassPlatform/website/docs/getting-started.md

 ### Option 3: Quick Demo

 Just want to see it work?
-Run the demo:
+Run the standalone demo (no API required):

 ```bash
 # 1. Clone and install